 You can also explore the many downstream opportunities in Kenya’s food processing industry, given the country’s abundance of raw agricultural supply and low labour cost.
 A company which has done this is integrated agri-business company Wilmar, which has partnered with Kenyan-based conglomerate Bidco to venture into palm oil processing.

 The Kenyan government has laid out development strategies of the ICT sector in its Vision 2030 goals.
 One plan is to develop the US$14.5 billion (S$19.8 billion) Konza Technology City that would build Kenya’s capabilities in business processing outsourcing and other related IT services.
-It has plans to build and expand the Konza Technology City over 20 years.
-The first phase of construction started in November 2016 and is expected to be completed by 2019.
+Construction would be carried out in several phases and expected to be completed by 2050.
+Safaricom, Kenya’s leading telco has also launched 5G network in 2021, with support from technology partners Huawei and Nokia.

 You can expand into the country at innovation hubs that promote the use of ICT through co-working, collaboration, and incubation services.
 For example, the iHub brings together technologists, investors, tech companies, and hackers to form an ecosystem of creators and users of mobile technologies.